Mar 30, 2022

 Because GA4 is built with the power of Google’s Machine Learning at its core, it automatically uncovers insights from your data that will improve your marketing performance.
 Widgets placed in the GA4 dashboard will help uncover a lot of useful insights, such as traffic channels that are not behaving in a predicted way, or if there are spikes from different channels or cities etc. These widgets are predominantly found in the overview sections of the various pre-built life cycle or user report types.

-Another very useful feature made possible by Google's power Machine Learning is that you can actually type in questions and GA4 will show you the information you are likely to be looking for.
+Another very useful feature made possible by Google's machine learning technology is that you can actually type in questions and GA4 will show you the information you are likely to be looking for.

 Why do some marketers prefer UA to GA4?
 Many marketers have already become aware of the limitations and user interface changes in GA4.
 Let’s have a look at some of the main issues.